 - Occasionally occurs in Deus Ex: Human Revolution to enemies armed with the machine pistol or assault rifle.

-- Stormtroopers gunned or chopped down in Jedi Knight 2: Jedi Outcast sometimes shoot their blaster rifles into the air while spinning.
+- Stormtroopers gunned or chopped down in Jedi Knight II: Jedi Outcast sometimes shoot their blaster rifles into the air while spinning.
+Enemy Sith in the sequel Jedi Knight: Jedi Academy occasionally do a variant with their lightsabers, flailing wildly when struck with a fatal blow; it is quite possible for Jaden to perish by standing too closely.

 - Happens in Halo.
 An enemy killed by shooting often fires a couple rounds into the floor before dying.